-At a minimum the new permanent quasi-governmental organization will be responsible for coordinating and monitoring methods for evaluating releases of "sensitive" information across the State of Ohio in accordance with recognized and approved national standards.

-5. Identification of tasks required, organized by work breakdown structure

-Identify a funding mechanism for analysis.

-Review existing laws and requirements.

-Review existing documentation methods.

-Review authorization (signature) for potential electronic implementation.

-Propose an Implementation Guide for use in Ohio or adopt a national model.

-Identify potential funding mechanisms to analyze existing laws and regulations by December 1 2007.

-Conduct the analysis of permissions and authorizations by April 1, 2008.

-Develop a specific implementation plan and establish a pilot project for testing by June 1, 2008.

-To be determined by state-level organization.

-To be determined by state-level organization.

-9. Impact assessment on all affected stakeholders in the state (including small and rural providers)
+- 4. Project scope - At a minimum the new permanent quasi-governmental organization will be responsible for coordinating and monitoring methods for evaluating releases of "sensitive" information across the State of Ohio in accordance with recognized and approved national standards. - The new permanent quasi-governmental organization will be responsible for advocating for legal solutions that will facilitate electronic health information exchange where information is presented ONLY to healthcare providers who are treating the patient. - 5.
+Identification of tasks required, organized by work breakdown structure - Identify a funding mechanism for analysis. - Review existing laws and requirements. - Review existing documentation methods. - Review authorization (signature) for potential electronic implementation. - Propose an Implementation Guide for use in Ohio or adopt a national model. - 6.
+Project timeline and milestones - Identify potential funding mechanisms to analyze existing laws and regulations by December 1, 2007. - Conduct the analysis of permissions and authorizations by April 1, 2008. - Develop a specific implementation plan and establish a pilot project for testing by June 1, 2008. - 7.
+Projected cost and resources required - To be determined by state-level organization. - 8.
+Means for tracking, measuring and reporting progress To be determined by state-level organization. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers)

-Ensuring that there are processes with electronic health information exchange to document specific release of sensitive information to authorized providers related to mental health, substance abuse and specific diseases will work both to protect privacy and security of sensitive information, and to ensure that needed information related to diagnosis and medications is available at point of care to facilitate proving the highest quality of care.
+Ensuring functionality to document release of information to authorized providers related to the Restricted Areas will work both to protect privacy and security of sensitive information, and to ensure that needed information related to diagnosis and medications is available without specific consent at the point of care to facilitate providing the highest quality of care.

-10. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report)

-A pilot project is recommended to identify potential problems prior to statewide implementation.
+- 10. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report) - A pilot project is recommended to identify potential problems prior to statewide implementation.

-- 11. Possible barriers that the implementation plan may face - a.
+- Medicaid and Drug and Alcohol confidentiality restrictions are governed by both federal and state statutes.
+Effective change of these restrictions must occur at both the state and federal level. - HIV/AIDS confidentiality restrictions are governed by state statutes.
+Effective change of these restrictions must occur at the state level. - 11.
+Possible barriers that the implementation plan may face - a.
 Lack of funding - b.
-The biennium budget cycle requires specific recommendations by March 2007 in order to be included in the 2007-2009 biennium period. - c.
+The biennium budget cycle requires specific recommendations by March 2007 in order to be included in the 2007-2009 biennium. - c.
 Infrastructure deficits including limited connectivity and low adoption rates for EHRs. - d.
 The lack of process engineering in healthcare is a technological deficit that requires research. - e.
 Industry pressures are strong to resist change in both healthcare and information technology. - f.
 Competition in the healthcare market has historically precluded sharing information. - g.
 Consumer buy-in has not been assessed. - h.
-Benchmarks for evaluation of progress are not established.
+Benchmarks for evaluation of progress are not established. - i.
+Special interest groups are likely to oppose any statutory or regulatory change. - j.
+Statutory or regulatory change is a very cumbersome process and is subject to political will. - k.
+All states will have to address these issues, further compounding interstate exchange of information. - I. Concerns about controlling the use of data that are shared must be considered in legal arrangements. - m.
+The lack of law and regulation to govern health information exchange and RHIOs is problematic.

 5 b.
-The Continuity of Care Record, the only current national standard identifying fields for clinical data in an electronic record, is recommended as the current standard for determining what kind of information is routinely exchanged with regard to mental health, substance abuse and other diseases such as HIV/AIDS.
+The Continuity of Care Record, the only current national standard identifying fields for clinical data in an electronic record, and any future standards gaining similar acceptance should be used as the current standard for determining what kind of information is routinely exchanged with regard to mental health, substance abuse and other diseases such as HIV/AIDS.